 Let me explain – in my usual non-techie way.

 If you want to expand the use (or functionality) of your WordPress website, you can usually find some sort of plugin to do it for you.
 A plugin is basically just a bit of software and it’s designed to save you a lot of time, energy and effort.
 For example, you might want to add a testimonial plugin to your website, or some kind of tracking plugin which monitors how many visitors you’ve had to your website each day (and how long they stayed there).

 You might need to optimise your website for the search engines (so you get found online quicker and easier) or track where your visitors have come from (ie your social media platforms) so you can streamline your marketing efforts.

 Just like the range of WordPress themes I talked about in my blog My 3 Favourite WordPress Themes, there is a huge number of both free plugins and others which cost.
 There are (at this point in time – August, 2017) over 51,000 available.
 That’s a heck of a lot of plugins, isn’t it?
 Take a look here if you’re interested in what’s on offer: WordPress.org Plugin Directory.
 Wondering which WordPress plugins will work for you and your business?

-Let me share some of my all-time favourites with you.
+Let me share some of my all-time favourites with you…

-Social Media Plugins: for adding links to your social media platforms.
+For adding links to your social media platforms.
 Word of caution… there are so many social media plugins that it can feel overwhelming when you’re initially searching for one.
 I would suggest either of these two if you’re looking for ease and speed.

 - Simple Social Icons – just download the plugin (from WordPress.org) and paste your social media URLs into the relevant boxes and hey presto!